arthurboeck/openai-student-helper/README.md

 3. Build the project using the command: `./gradlew build -x test`
 4. Start the SpringBoot Aplication using the command: `./gradlew bootRun`
-5. Open the browser and pass the desired title to generate `localhost:8080/v1/open-ai/tales?title=your_title_here` or use a tool like [Postman](https://www.postman.com/) to make a GET request to the same URL.
-Otherwise, eu can access throgh the Swagger UI at `localhost:8080/swagger-ui.html`
+5. Open the browser and access throgh the Swagger UI at `localhost:8080/swagger-ui.html`

+## Structure

+This project is divides in 3 main packages:
+- Controller: Contains the REST Controllers, and how to use the service layer
+- Service: Contains the business logic, and how to use the OpenAI API
+- Infra: Contains the infrastructure logic, and how to conect to external services

+## Group members

+- Andrew Costa Silva - 1137978
+- Arthur Guterres Boeck - 1470051
+- Danielson Augusto - 1481701
+- Diego Ribeiro Alvarenga Silva - 1200783
+- Guilherme Bruno Rodrigues Silva - 1177412
+- Leandro Molinari - 1453411